While I was on my way to my new home in Baku*, someone left this comment on my blog:

 But I have this blog, and a lot of people read it.
 I get emails just about daily asking about international development careers.
 It takes me at least 30 minutes, sometimes more, to answer an email like that.
 I used to answer as many as I could, anyway.
 Because I really do want to help.
 I should probably note here that the vast majority of people who write to me aren’t from the developing world.
 They are entitled, hyper-focused Georgetown undergrads**.
 (I was one, so I know of what I speak.)
 99% of the time, I never heard back from the letter-writer.
 No “thank you,” and no update on how it turned out.

 It was frustrating.
 My post on Peace Corps includes an explicit promise to anyone who wants to write to me.
 To date, about 20 people have written.
 I have replied to every single one.
-One of them has gotten back with to say thanks and let me know how the situation turned out.
+One of them has written back to say thanks and let me know how the situation turned out.
+This frustrates me.

 My original plan was to just stop answering the emails.
 It took a lot of time and had no discernible effect on the world.
 I was sick of it.
 In other words, when I placed a low value on my time, other people placed a low value on it too.
 That helped no one, because it made me want to stop offering my time at all.